 SJ-15A All through the newspaper.
-It'a boom in the nextra 3J-13A All ullough the newspaper. it s been in the news paper since they shut down the nuclear reactor in Ontario.
+It's been in the newspaper since they shut down the nuclear reactor in Ontario.
 There was one line in the newspaper last night that said Canada does not have a long term storage plan in place.

-SJ-1A I was in Mexico right after Christmas and they take news was a big issue.

-"snippits" from all over the world there and one of the articles was on nuclear power and nuclear waste and how it ups on nuclear waste and I was talking to someone there on Monday and she's going to make reference to me of 13 different countries and what they are doing today with their nuclear waste and she was going to go online and find out.
+SJ-1A I was in Mexico right after Christmas and they take news "snippits" from all over the world there and one of the articles was on nuclear power and nuclear waste and how it was a big issue.
+SJ-3A I did have time to go down and see people who do follow ups on nuclear waste and I was talking to someone there on Monday and she's going to make reference to me of 13 different countries and what they are doing today with their nuclear waste and she was going to go online and find out.
 She could only give me a short little run on it but she was saying that different countries have their own plans.